DONATE

 The Answer

-That’s why we are building an AI‑powered Q&A platform that will:
+That’s why we have built an AI‑powered Q&A platform that:

-• Provide instant, reliable answers to common questions
+• Provides instant, reliable answers to common questions

-• Free up experts to focus on complex, personalized support
+• Frees up experts to focus on complex, personalized support

-• Expand access to trusted information for patients and professionals
+• Expands access to trusted information for patients and professionals

-• Ensure 24/7 availability across languages and regions
+• Ensures 24/7 availability across languages and regions

-This tool will empower thousands of families and healthcare providers worldwide, giving them confidence and clarity in navigating B1 therapy.
+This tool empowers thousands of families and healthcare providers worldwide, giving them confidence and clarity in navigating B1 therapy.

 We believe that knowledge is power—and technology can deliver it.